Hwang64/PSIS/README.md

 |  psis  |  36.7   | 58.4 | 39.4 |  19.0  | 40.6  |  50.2 | 31.0 | 48.2  | 50.3 |  29.8 |  54.4 |  66.9 |
 | ori×2  |  36.6   | 58.2 | 39.2 |  18.5  |  40.3 |  50.4 | 31.0 | 47.7  | 49.7 |  29.5 |  53.5 |  66.6 |
 | psis×2 |  37.1   | 58.8 | 39.9 |  19.3  |  41.2 |  50.8 | 31.1 | 47.7  | 50.4 |  30.2 |  54.5 |  67.9 |

+Above results clearly show PSIS offers a new and complementary way to use instance masks for improving both detection and segmentation performance.

 ### Examples of Synthetic Images Generated by our IS